richardgill/weave/README.md

 networks.
 Traffic can be encrypted, allowing hosts to be connected across an untrusted network.

+Weave is currently a commandline wrapper for docker.
+It supports all the docker commands as well as some weave specific commands.

 ![Weave Deployment](/docs/deployment.png?raw=true "Weave Deployment")

 ## Installation